mathworks/Motor-Control-Microchip/README.md

 # Demos for Motor Control Deployment on Microchip Controllers
 Field-Oriented Control (FOC) of Permanent Magnet Synchronous Motor (PMSM) Using Microchip's dsPICDEM™ MCLV-2 Development Board

-These examples implement the field-oriented control (FOC) technique to control the speed of a three-phase PMSM.
-The examples use flux observer and sliding mode observer position estimation techniques.
+These examples demonstrate parameter estimation, PI controller tuning FOC Autotuner, and field-oriented control (FOC) three-phase PMSM.
+The examples use the quadrature encoder for position sensing during the parameter estimation and FOC Autotuner.
+FOC uses flux observer and sliding mode observer position estimation techniques.

 The motor control algorithm runs on the Microchip dsPICDEM™ MCLV-2 Development Board.
-This board provides a cost-effective solution to develop and evaluate either 3-phase sensor-based or 3-phase sensorless Brushless DC (BLDC) and PMSM control applications.
+This board provides a cost-effective solution for developing and evaluating 3-phase sensor-based or 3-phase sensorless Brushless DC (BLDC) and PMSM control applications.
 It supports Microchip’s 100-pin motor control Plug-In-Modules (PIMs) with these controllers:
 - dsPIC33C, dsPIC33E and dsPIC33F Digital Signal Controllers (DSCs)
 - PICM32MK and ATSAME70 families

-The board supports usage of internal on-chip op-amps found on certain dsPIC® and PIC32MK devices as well as external op-amps provided on the MCLV-2 board.
+The board supports the usage of internal on-chip op-amps found on certain dsPIC® and PIC32MK devices as well as external op-amps provided on the MCLV-2 board.
 For more details about the hardware, see [dsPICDEM™ MCLV-2 Development Board (DM330021-2).](https://www.microchip.com/en-us/development-tool/dm330021-2)

 ## Setup